In this guide

 - Your reportable employer super contributions (if any).
 Reportable employer super contributions are any contributions your employer makes on your behalf above the compulsory Super Guarantee.

 - Your deductible personal super contributions (if any).
-Deductible personal super contributions are any you made voluntarily to a super fund and claimed as a tax deduction on your tax return.
+Deductible personal super contributions are any you made voluntarily to a super fund and claim as a tax deduction on your tax return.

 - Your net financial investment loss (if any).
 This includes any loss you may have made from investing in assets like shares or managed funds.